demetgas/drag-drop/README.md

 ![Screenshot 2024-04-26 113719](https://github.com/demetgas/drag-n-drop/assets/77278951/f840ab69-3b32-4690-90cc-ab6dc850494f)

-After entering to another position the old card style gets the default styling again and the current card chnages its style.
-When entered to new card the task gets removed from its old position and gets added to its new position.
+After transitioning to a new position, the previous card reverts to its default style, while the current card adopts a new style.
+As the task enters a new card, it seamlessly relocates from its former position to its new designated spot."

 ![Screenshot 2024-04-26 113749](https://github.com/demetgas/drag-n-drop/assets/77278951/c4e44ec8-3561-41f8-ad19-c624f01cb0a3)